DriedSponge/chica/README.md

 This bot is a simple bot for creating memes with your friends.
 I have big features planned for it...

 ## How To Use
-You can invite it to your server using this url or you can self-host it as soon as I make self-hosting instructions.
+You can invite it to your server using [this url](https://discord.com/api/oauth2/authorize?client_id=813807335502905344&permissions=117760&scope=bot) or you can self-host it as soon as I make self-hosting instructions.

-I won't make a list of commands, you can see them all by using Discords slash commands.
+You can view all the commands by using Discord's built-in slash commands.

 ## Technologies Used
 - TypeScript
 - Discord.js
 - Canvas
+- Sharp